wnk4242/wnk4242.github.io/_pages/research.md

 ![envir](/images/research_environment_enhanced.jpg)

 The study provides strong evidence that meta-analytic Bayesian hypothesis testing is more effective in supporting the absence of null effects than in confirming the presence of true effects.
 This work expands the Bayesian perspective on evaluating replication outcomes, demonstrating the value of Bayesian hypothesis testing as a valuable tool for future large-scale, multi-lab replication projects.
 An overview of the study is available in my [GitHub repository](https://github.com/wnk4242/MetaBayes_Evaluation).

-{::comment} I have also developed Shiny apps to facilitate data analysis and visualization.
-I use [ROC curves](https://quantpsych.shinyapps.io/ROCurve/) and [pie charts](https://quantpsych.shinyapps.io/piechartmetrics/) to compare MABF methods.
-I use [beta regression model and other tests](https://quantpsych.shinyapps.io/SimulationAnalysis/) to explore the influence of methodological factors on the replication results.
-<hr style="border-top: 1px dotted #999;"> {:/comment}

 **2. Credibility of research findings in educational psychology**